Exploring 11 Types of Drones: Features and Functions

 The sensors include an inertial measurement unit (IMU), a GPS receiver, and a barometer.

 The IMU is an electronic device that measures the forces on a drone.
-Was Uruguay rutted; The GPS receiver measures its location, and the barometer measures altitude.
+Was Uruguay rutted?
+The GPS receiver measures its location, and the barometer measures altitude.

 In military drones like the MQ-9 Reaper, additional sensors provide even more information about what’s around the drone.